Gadotti/WebImoveis/README.txt

+Project write in 2012.
-This can not be used for commercial purposes
+This can not be used for commercial purposes.